 In 2007, at the age of 17, Valtteri made the step up to single-seater racing.
-He immediately won two races in the Formula Renault 2.0 NEC series and finished his rookie season in third position.
-Twelve months later, he lifted not one but two Championship trophies, sweeping all before him in his second Formula Renault 2.0 NEC campaign with 12 wins from 16 races.
-That same year, he also won five races, and the championship, in the Formula Renault Eurocup.
+He immediately impressed, winning two races and finishing third in his rookie Formula Renault 2.0 NEC season, before going on to claim not one but two Championships in Formula Renault 2.0 the following year – sweeping the NEC and Eurocup titles in stunning style.

-In 2009, as a member of the ART Grand Prix squad, Valtteri graduated to the Formula 3 Euro Series, driving a Mercedes-powered car for the first time in his career.
-The Finn adapted to the new format very successfully, finishing the 2009 and 2010 seasons in third place.
+Valtteri graduated to the Formula 3 Euro Series in 2009 with ART Grand Prix, driving a Mercedes-powered car for the first time.
+The Finn adapted to the new format successfully, finishing the 2009 and 2010 seasons in third place.
 In both years, he won the prestigious Formula 3 Masters in Zandvoort – the only driver to win this event twice in succession.

 In the following year (2011), Valtteri switched to the GP3 Series, which was then in its second season as a support event to Formula One.
-This put Valtteri in the shop window for F1 teams and also gave him the chance to accumulate preliminary experience of Grand Prix circuits.
-He acquitted himself well, securing four victories on the last four weekends of the season to beat his team-mate James Calado to the title.
+He acquitted himself well to the category, securing four victories on the last four weekends of the season to beat his team-mate James Calado to the title.

 Valtteri was given his first Formula One test outing by Williams in 2010 and continued in this role in 2011 alongside his GP3 commitments.
-For the 2012 season, he decided to concentrate solely on his duties as a Formula One test driver.
-He completed 15 first practice outings over the course of the 20-race season, thereby acquiring valuable experience of the top tier of motor racing.
+For the 2012 season, he decided to concentrate solely on his duties as a Formula One test driver, completing 15 first practice outings over the course of the 20-race season.
 In November 2012, he at last received the long-awaited call from his management team: “Your time has come.”

-Valtteri made his Formula One debut at Albert Park, Melbourne, in the 2013 Australian Grand Prix, thereby becoming the ninth driver from his country Finland to compete at this level.
-His debut season turned out to be a difficult one – but he at least outscored his teammate Pastor Maldonado by four points to one.
+Valtteri made his Formula One debut in 2013 at the Australian Grand Prix, becoming the ninth Finnish driver to compete in the sport.
+His debut season turned out to be a difficult one – but he at least outscored his team-mate Pastor Maldonado by four points to one.
 Valtteri’s moment of glory came in qualifying for the Canadian Grand Prix when, on a drying track, he gave a virtuoso performance to claim P3 on the grid.
-In the race itself, though, he stood no chance against the opposition on a dry track.
-He therefore had to wait until the penultimate race of the season before scoring his maiden World Championship points for an eighth-place finish in the United States Grand Prix.
+He scored his first F1 points at the United States Grand Prix with an eighth-place finish.

-In the 2015 season, Valtteri once again outscored his team-mate Felipe Massa, despite missing out on the start of the season due to a back injury.
+In the 2015 season, Valtteri once again outscored his team-mate Massa, despite missing the season-opener due to a back injury.
 He made two podium appearances and finished the year with 136 points.
-In the 2016 season, his fourth in Formula One, Valtteri secured his team’s sole podium finish, which came in the Canadian Grand Prix.
-He again came out on top in the internal contest against teammate Felipe Massa by a score of 85 to 53 points
+In the 2016 season, his fourth in Formula One, Valtteri secured his team’s sole podium finish, which came in the Canadian Grand Prix, and finished eighth in the standings.

 2018 proved to be a tougher season, with Ferrari and Red Bull putting up a much more intense fight.
-It was a season of two halves, with some strong performances early on (narrowly missing out on victories in China and Azerbaijan) before a more difficult second part of the year.
-He scored eight podiums, two pole positions and seven fastest laps, finishing fifth in the standings – and proving to be a vital part of the team’s triumph in the Constructors’ Championship.
+It was a season of two halves for Valtteri, with some strong performances early on (narrowly missing out on victories in China and Azerbaijan) before a more difficult second part of the year.
+He scored eight podiums, two pole positions and seven fastest laps, finishing fifth in the standings – and playing a vital part of the team’s triumph in the Constructors’ Championship.